 The study is trying to find out whether giving c-section babies their mothers’ vaginal bacteria will result in them having similar gut bacteria to those they'd have if they were born vaginally.
 We will find out whether the bacteria colonise the babies’ gut, if taken orally when mixed in a small volume of sterile water.

 The study will measure the range and number of different types of gut bacteria of all the babies by analysing their stools (poo).
-This will show us whether there are differences in the gut bacteria of c-section and vaginally born babies.
+This will show us whether there are differences in the gut bacteria of c-section born babies given their mother’s bacteria compared to those which get a placebo.
+We will also see how the c-section babies gut bacteria differ from vaginally born babies.
 The study will also measure the babies’ weight, height and body fat composition.

 How can I find out more?

-Please get in touch if you'd like to find out more about the study or to discuss your potential involvement.
+Please get in touch if you'd like to find out more about the study.
 Email the research team on firstname.lastname@example.org or call/text 027 606 5140.